TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

-Skip Navigation   Back GET HELP Nike Privacy Policy
+Nike Digital Privacy Policy

 _Effective January 1, 2014_

-This Nike Digital Privacy Policy (USA) ("Privacy Policy") describes how we collect and use your information through a variety of digital means.
-By accessing or using this website, mobile application or other Nike product or service on any computer, mobile phone, tablet, console or other device (collectively, "Device"), you consent to our Privacy Policy.

-Nike may modify this Privacy Policy at any time effective upon its posting.
+This NIKE Digital Privacy Policy (USA) ("Privacy Policy") describes how we collect and use your information through a variety of digital means.
+By accessing or using this website, mobile application or other NIKE product or service on any computer, mobile phone, tablet, console or other device (collectively, "Device"), you consent to our Privacy Policy.
+NIKE may modify this Privacy Policy at any time effective upon its posting.
 Your continued use of our products and services constitutes your acceptance to this Privacy Policy and any updates.
 This Privacy Policy is incorporated into, and is subject to, the Terms of Use.

 While this Privacy Policy is intended to generally describe our privacy practices, our goal is to also provide more detailed information at times when it's most meaningful to you.
-Please look for these notices within our Nike services.
+Please look for these notices within our NIKE services.

 COLLECTING INFORMATION WHAT YOU GIVE US